The paper in one paragraph

 • The MAD paper (Liang et al., 2023, arXiv:2305.19118) shows multi-model debate beats both direct answering and single-model self-reflection on reasoning and factuality benchmarks.

-• Degeneration of Thought — the mechanism behind self-reflection's failure — is a property of the protocol, not the model.
+• Degeneration of Thought is a property of the protocol, not the model.
 Fixing it requires independent participants, not better prompts.

-• Joint Chiefs implements the paper's four design principles: adaptive break, tit-for-tat engagement, DoT prevention via diverse models, and judge arbitration on the full transcript.
+• Joint Chiefs implements the paper's four principles — adaptive break, tit-for-tat engagement, DoT prevention via diverse models, and judge arbitration on the full transcript.

-• The paper's benchmarks are reasoning-heavy, not code-specific.
-The mechanism generalizes, but specific accuracy numbers don't transfer directly — caveats apply to any code-review product that claims MAD as evidence.
+• The benchmarks are reasoning-heavy, not code-specific.
+The mechanism generalizes, but specific accuracy numbers don't transfer directly.
+Caveats apply to any code-review product claiming MAD as evidence.

 • The judge reads arguments, not votes.
 Majority-voting variants of multi-model review miss the part of the protocol that does the work.